abhinirmal/Elm-VM-Project1/README.md

 Load Balancer ensures that all of the incoming data to the web-servers are always availabile.
 This is the key aspect of cyber Security - which is confidentiality, integrity, and availability which forms the CIA triad.

-The advantage of Jump box is that i adds an additional layer of security and controllign the access to the azure network.
+The advantage of Jump box is that i adds an additional layer of security and controlling the access to the azure network.
 It also allows for easy administration and depolyment of containers over the other servers.
 Jump box can act as a Secure Admin Workstation (SAW).

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-Filebeat watches for log directories or specific log files Metricbeat periodically collect metrics from the operating system and from services running on the server.
+Filebeat watches for log directories or specific log files.
+Metricbeat periodically collect metrics from the operating system and from services running on the server.
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.